digikin/influxdb-perfcounter/readme.md

   urls = ["http://192.168.1.15:9999"]  <-- Your server URL will be different

   ## Token for authentication.
-  token = "$INFLUX_TOKEN"  <-- Influx token that we will have to set in powershell
+  token = "$INFLUX_TOKEN"  <-- Influx token that we replace with the one from InfluxDB settings

   ## Organization is the name of the organization you wish to write to; must exist.
   organization = "local"